mnmnotmail/website/volunteered.md

 so you can failover to a different device without loss of work.

 In 2010-12, I prototyped this in Node.js.
-It presented the UI in a localhost browser tab, and distributed revisions via a relay server.
-It worked well enough, but it was a platform, not an application, and I couldn't see the killer app which would make it fly.
+It worked well enough, but it was a platform, not an application, and I couldn't see a killer app which would make it fly.
 So I set it aside, and created a pocket-server hardware product, another dimension to personal-area computing.
 (That was an enlightening misadventure, which I'll cheerfully recount over drinks.)